3commas-io/3commas-official-api-docs/README.md

 ### Step 4: Receive JSON object:
 If you have followed these steps you should now receive a status 200 OK with your JSON data.

+# SIGNED  Endpoint security (RSA)
+Look [here](signed_endpoints_rsa.md) for more information about RSA key pair and how to compute signature for signed API requests.

 # API modes(real or paper)